 Obsidians in Construction Industry:

 Obsidian rocks use in interior and exterior decoration.
 Decorative aggregates, gravels, and pebbles from obsidian rocks are a favorite material for creating architectural beauty and artwork on walls, ceilings, and floors of the buildings.
-Artworks in gardens, patios, swimming pools, fire features, and water features look amazing when obsidian rocks applied along with other Gemstones.
+Artworks in gardens, patios, swimming pools, fire features, and water features look amazing when obsidian rocks are applied along with other Gemstones.

-It also used as mirror elements in the decoration of the interior, exterior, and construction of artifacts for various applications in life.
+It is also used as mirror elements in the decoration of the interior, exterior, and construction of artifacts for various applications in life.

 Obsidians in Medical Surgery:

 Obsidian rocks are continuously used in the modern era to create cutting-edge surgical tools.
-Studies have revealed the fact that thin blades for scalpel of obsidians are superior in sharpness and performance than or equivalent to blades created from the latest surgical steel.
+Studies have revealed the fact that thin blades for scalpel of obsidians are superior in sharpness and performance to or equivalent to blades created from the latest surgical steel.